knative/docs/docs/eventing/event_registry.md

 We can see that there are seven different EventTypes in the Event Registry of the `default` namespace.
 Let's pick the first one and see how the EventType yaml looks like:

-`$kubectl get eventtype dev.knative.source.github.push-34cnb -o yaml`
+`kubectl get eventtype dev.knative.source.github.push-34cnb -o yaml`

 Omitting irrelevant fields: